I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ksaudiomodule_descriptor.md

 ## Members

 `ClassId`

 The ClassId of the audio module.
 The ClassId is an identifier that establishes what type of module this is.
 The value and mapping is established by the ISV and IHV.

 `InstanceId`

 The InstanceId of the audio module.
 The InstanceId is a unique identifier that distinguishes this instance of a module from another instance of a module.

+`Name`

 `VersionMajor`

 The major version of the audio module.
 Usage is defined by the implementer.

 `VersionMinor`

 The minor version of the audio module.
 Usage is defined by the implementer.

 ## Remarks
 For more information about audio modules, see  <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/audio/implementing-audio-module-communication">Implementing Audio Module Discovery</a>.

 ## Requirements
 | &nbsp; | &nbsp; |